svanderburg/dydisnix/README.md

 The above Nix expression specifies for each resource type, a mapping from a service to a unique ID (that might be globally unique or unique to the target machine where the service is deployed to).

+It also memorizes the last assigned IDs per resource (and optionally per target) so that it will not reuse any previously assigned IDs, unless the limit has been reached.

 In addition to creating ID assignments from scratch, it is also possible to update an existing `ids.nix` expression: